akelly1954/Samples/README.md

 # Samples

 ## Going on now:

-The [README file in the Video project](source/Video/README.md) is beginning to take shape.
-This will become a multi page (multi-screenful) document full of useful information for those who are interested in using the Video capturing and processing of raw image buffers.
-This is still a work in progress, but already recommended reading if you want to wade into these waters.

 **Done with the following projects:**

+ * The [README file in the Video project](source/Video/README.md) is complete in its current form.
+This is a  multi page (multi-screenful) document full of useful information for those who are interested in using the Video capturing and processing of raw image buffers.
+This is recommended reading if you want to wade into these waters.

  * Done with the restructure of **main_video_capture** at the previous level of functionality that existed in *main_v4l2_raw_capture* (which is gone), and then some.

 * Done with the restructure of the Video project source files (as well as the associated *CMake* files.